MisterSirCode/certums/README.md

 The goal is to have a flexible and high-precision number system for tasks that rely largely on fractional components over supporting whole-number values.

-These values are easily (Though losslessly) convertable between eachother through simple bit-shifts, making them a convenient and easy-to-use format.
+These values are easily (Though lossily) convertable between eachother through simple bit-shifts, making them a convenient and easy-to-use format.

 * **NOTE: Due to the lack of widespread support, conversion of Certums (and variants) to f16s and f128s is not supported**